billlyzhaoyh/humanlayer-clone/commands/setup-linear.md

 This command will:

 1. **Create Workflow States** - Adds 9 required states to your Linear team:
-   - Research phase: Research Needed, Research In Progress, Research In Review
+   - Research phase: Research Needed, Research in Progress, Research in Review
-   - Planning phase: Ready for Plan, Plan In Progress, Plan In Review
+   - Planning phase: Ready for Plan, Plan in Progress, Plan in Review
    - Implementation phase: Ready for Dev, In Dev, Code Review

 2. **Configure Colors & Types** - Each state gets appropriate colors and types (backlog, unstarted, started)